liammclennan/withouttheloop/contents/articles/2014-01-14-fsharp-for-consulting-projects/index.md

 F# Tooling Support
 ------------------

 F# tooling support is minimal, compared to c# and VB.NET.
 As mentioned previously there is a shortage of built-in project templates, but this is easily rectified by the online, community contributed templates.
 Many .net technologies, such as asp.net and WPF, do not explicitly support F#, meaning that the F# programmer has some extra work to do.
-Also, third party productivity tools such as ReSharper typically do not support ReSharper.
+Also, third party productivity tools, such as ReSharper, typically do not support F#.
 When our productivity tools become a contributing factor for foundational technology decisions it is time to question, "have we lost control?".

 F# Data Access
 -------------